This Tropical Green Smoothie is nutritious, delicious, and a great way to sneak some greens into your diet. Give this a try!

-- Great for treating a bleeding shallow cut, skin fungi, diarrhea, headache, and as a home remedy for gastric ulcers
+- Great for treating a bleeding shallow cut, skin fungi, diarrhea, and headache, and as a home remedy for gastric ulcers

 - Malunngay pods that have seeds in it are known as dewormers.
 It is also popular as a treatment for diabetes as it decreases blood sugar levels.
 It is also good for people that have arthritis, gout, cramps, and urinary problems

-Health Benefits of amaranth leaves
+Health Benefits of Amaranth Leaves:

 - Full of antioxidants

 - It provides an important enzyme called Lysine which is essential in calcium absorption

 - High in Vitamin A, Vitamin C, and folate

 Tips on How to Make Tropical Green Smoothie:

 - Always use frozen banana chunks because this will serve as your ice to make the smoothie cold.